 Circulation Patterns The circulation patterns have not changed.
 Access to the properties is still primarily from the State-named street and alleyways.
+In addition, parking lots have been introduced into the area.

 Planned Vegetation Patterns The planned vegetation patterns are lawns, trees, shrubs, flower beds are common.
 The area includes large street trees lining the streets, foundation plantings.
 Landscaped areas, particularly in the rear yard, have been partially replaced with parking areas to accommodate the increased number of automobiles.
+Vegetation is minimal on New Hampshire Street.
+The green plaza between the Courthouse and Law Enforcement Center is a new public green space.

 Signs and Pedestrian amenities The signs within the area are almost entirely street names and traffic control signs.
-Some hitching posts and stone steps are still in place on a few of the streets.

-Primary Structures The primary structures surrounding the subject property are generally the same as were present during the period of significance.
-There have been a few modern residential buildings interjected into the area.
+Primary Structures The primary structures east of the subject property are generally the same as were present during the period of significance.
+The majority of the structures on New Hampshire Street were constructed after 1949.